Wild Knight and the Black Lady: Themes

 The invitation outlining the articles of the tournament to be sent to France was illuminated with gold leaf in February 1507.
 The priest John Ramsay wrote out the words and Thomas Galbraith of the Chapel Royal may have been the illuminator.
 The document itself does not survive, but some of the text was preserved, and is available in a recent (2025) translation.

 Bluemantle or Rothesay Herald, sent abroad in March 1507 to announce the birth of James, Duke of Rothesay, may have carried the invitation to the courts of France, Spain, and Portugal.
 The articles were issued by the Marchmont Herald on behalf of the Chevalier Sauvage à la Dame Noire, the Wild Knight to the Black Lady, and gave details of the events to be held at Edinburgh, According to the challenge or "emprise", these "feats of arms will take place in this kingdom, in the town of Edinburgh on the Field of Memory which will be situated between the castle known as that of the Maidens and the Secret Pavilion, and in this Field will be the Tree of Esperance, which grows in the Garden of Patience and bears leaves of Pleasure, flowers of Nobility and fruits of Honour", featuring (for the second event in 1508) Antoine d'Arces, seigneur de La Bastie as the White Knight.

 Painters were supplied with glue, chalk, pots called "piggis", silver leaf, varnish, verdigris, and linseed oil for painting the props and heraldic decorations.
 Thomas Galbraith and Piers the Painter gilded highlights and heraldry on banners, tents, and tabards for the heralds and minstrels.
+Artificial leaves, flowers, and fruit including pears were made for the Tree of Esperance.

 Alexander Chalmer made and painted heraldic "beast heads" which decorated the field below Edinburgh Castle named for the event as the Chateau des Pucelles.
 The earlier chivalric romance Perceforest describes a tournament at this "Castle of Maidens", the Chastel aux Pucelles.

 The king's weapons were made by Alan Cochran, the cutler William Rae, and French armourers and smiths working for the Scottish court.
 John Mayne and others made spears or lances.